RationaleEmotions/SimpleSSH/README.md

 * Run a command against a Remote UNIX Host.
 * Upload/Download files/folders from/to a Remote UNIX Host.

-**Simple SSH** works on passwordless authentication (i.e., connecting to a remote host without being prompted for a password.).
-So one of the pre-requisites for using this library is that a passwordless setup needs to have been completed against a remote host before interacting with it.
+**Simple SSH** works on password based and passwordless authentication (i.e., connecting to a remote host without being prompted for a password.).
+So either a passwordless setup needs to have been completed against a remote host before interacting with it or you would need to have the credentials available.

 In order to learn how to setup passwordless access to a remote host, please refer [Here](http://www.linuxproblem.org/art_9.html)